-Organizing framework foundational to the Nursing Program.
-Concepts include critical thinking, nursing process, total person, homeostasis, environment, human needs, lifespan development of the older adult, and responsibilities of the RN.
-Equiv to NURSE 122.
+Describes organizing framework foundational to the nursing program.
+Concepts include: critical thinking, nursing process, patient-centered care, homeostasis, and environment with emphasis on human needs and lifespan regarding the older adult.
+Socialization into the nursing profession is emphasized.
+Prevously NURS 132.
 Prerequisite: Admission to the Nursing Program.
 Concurrent with NURS 151 and 161.
 Mandatory decimal grading.